DanielBou99/frontend-architecture/README.md

 </body>
 ```
 5- Exec the application *npx http-server -p 4200*
+6- Important: This command by default send in the header cache-control 3600 (seconds).
+Exec *npx http-server -p 4444 -c-1* to disable caching.

 ## main-project
 1- Go to *cd main-project/*
 2- Exec *npm i*